The contraceptive implant – Everything you need to know

 During your appointment, your doctor or nurse will chat to you about your medical history and make sure that you’re not pregnant.
 It’s helpful to know that you can have the implant fitted at any time in your menstrual cycle.
 If it’s fitted within the first five days of your cycle, you will be protected from pregnancy straight away.
 Any other time in your cycle and you’ll need to use condoms or other contraception for seven days.
 You can have the implant fitted straight away after giving birth, or after having an abortion or miscarriage.

-Your doctor or nurse will get you to lie down and give you a local anaesthetic injection to numb the part of your upper arm where the implant will be inserted.
+Your doctor or nurse will get you to lie down and give you a local anaesthetic as an injection or spray to numb the part of your upper arm where the implant will be inserted.
 They use a pencil-like applicator to put it in your arm.
 If the thought of that is making you cringe– rest assured that it feels very similar to having an injection and you won’t need any stitches (which is always positive).

 The doctor or nurse will then check your arm to make sure that the implant is in place.
 You’ll be shown how to feel the implant with your fingers so you can check this too.
 They will put a dressing on it to keep it clean and dry – ensure this is kept on for a few days and try not to knock your arm.
 The area may be tender for a day or two and may be bruised and slightly swollen.